 Third, you can trade coffee exchange traded funds (ETFs).
-These are large funds that are created with focus on the coffee market.
+These are large funds that are created with focus on this market.
 Some of the good examples of these ETFs are iPath Dow Jones-UBS Coffee ETN and iPath Pure Beta Coffee ETN among others.

-Finally, you can trade coffee stocks like Dunkin Brands, Starbucks, and Luckin Coffee.
+Finally, you can trade stocks of companies like Dunkin Brands, Starbucks, and Luckin Coffee.